 Later, I learned from a local, that the procession is actually a preparation for Shinbyu or the novitiation ceremony.
-The young boys under twenty are prepared for monkhood.
+The young boys under twenty were prepared for monkhood.

-After the procession, the boys will be received in the monastery.
-Their heads are then shaved reciting the bodily defilement reflections in Pali language.
-This is called hsan cha.
-Afterwards, the boys will change their clothes to a white monk robe.
+After the procession, the boys were received in the monastery.
+Their heads were then shaven while reciting the bodily defilement reflections in Pali language, a ceremony called hsan cha.
+Afterwards, the boys changed their clothes to a white monk robe.

 The boys, by then, can stay in the monastery for a certain period or even a lifetime.

-Also part of the procession and the entire ceremony are the sisters of these boys carrying ceremonial boxes.
-While the boys are being shaved for monkhood, the ladies undergo ear-piercing ceremony using a gold needle.
+Also part of the procession and the entire ceremony were the sisters of these boys carrying ceremonial boxes.
+While the boys were being shaved for monkhood, the ladies underwent the ear-piercing ceremony using a gold needle.

-The parents, of course, are in full support with the Shinbyu.
-They perform respective functions in the entire ceremony.
+The parents, of course, were in full support with the Shinbyu.
+They performed respective functions in the entire ceremony.

 Bagan Horse Cart Tour

-I returned to my room after the parade to prepare my stuff to bring for the tour.
+I returned to my room after the watching the festivities to prepare my stuff to bring for the tour.

 I paid MMK28,000 (≈PHP1,400) for the horse cart whole day tour.
 Yes, that was wildly expensive.
 But the rider and guide, Tuton, did not make me bored.
 He is quite informed about the history of his town.
 He educated me well on Burmese day-to-day life, including his own.
 And, out of the blue, Tuton also shared information about the poisonous animals crawling on the desertous terrain of Bagan.